121onto/sec-diff/Readme.md

   -o https://www.sec.gov/Archives/edgar/data/1330421/000119312514251125/d698757d10k.htm
 ```

-When you see `Server is running on port 3000` in your console, navigate over to `http://localhost:3000/`
+When you see `Server is running on port 3000` in your console, open a browser
-to view your diff.
-The script takes a few seconds to load, depending on the size of
+and navigate over to `http://localhost:3000/` to view your diff.
-your SEC filings.
+The script takes a few seconds to load, depending on the size of your SEC filings.

 Notes
 -----